znation/trackio/README.md

 trackio.init(space_id="user_name/space_name")
 ```

 it will use an existing or automatically deploy a new Hugging Face Space as needed.
-The current version of trackio is deployed to the specified space if it does not yet exist.

 ## Embedding a Trackio Dashboard